ChrisWhealy/DistributedSystemNotes/Lecture 3.md

 ### Reasoning About State

-There are three different ways in which events can be in the `->` *"happens before"* relation
+There are three different ways in which events can be ordered using the `->` *"happens before"* relation:

 1. Events `A` and `B` occur in the same process, with `B` happening after `A`
 1. If `A` is a message send event and `B` is the corresponding receive event, then `B` ***must*** happen after `A` because it makes no sense to talk of a receive event happening ***before*** its corresponding send event